 VA Mortgage (Veterans Assistance)

-The VA loan program is a government mortgage program backed by U.S. Department of Veterans Affairs and provides a number of home ownership opportunities with $0 payment needed.
-The government backed VA loan is available only to active duty military personal, honorably discharged vets and their widows.
+The VA loan program is a government mortgage program backed by the U.S. Department of Veterans Affairs and provides a number of homeownership opportunities with $0 payment needed.
+The government-backed VA loan is available only to active-duty military personnel, honorably discharged vets and their widows.
 VA and USDA are the only two first time buyer programs that allow 100% financing in the U.S. today.

 - VA home loans offer some of the lowest mortgage rates available today.

-- Like USDA and FHA, the VA loan has an up front funding fee (2.15%) that can be added to the borrowers loan.
+- Like USDA and FHA, the VA loan has an upfront funding fee (2.3%) that can be added to the borrower’s loan.

-- Home seller can pay buyers allowable VA closing costs.
+- The home seller can pay buyers allowable VA closing costs.

 - No location, household income or home restriction.

-- VA does NOT have a monthly mortgage insurance – Big advantage over FHA and USDA.
+- VA does NOT have monthly mortgage insurance – Big advantage over FHA and USDA.

 - If you have VA entitlement, this is without a doubt the best home financing option for you.
 Check out this post to learn more about 100% VA Home Loan.